fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 ---
-layout: post
+layout: single
 title:  "Understanding The Perceptron Classifier"
-comments: true
-description: "How does Perceptron learns the decision boundary needed to classify the data?, What is the learning Rule and Decision for Peceptron?"
+subtitle: "How does Perceptron learns the decision boundary needed to classify the data?, What is the learning Rule and Decision for Peceptron?"
-date:   2020-07-21
-permalink: /perceptron/
-author: Fuzail Palnak
+categories: machine_learning
+tags: Perceptron Machine-Learning

 ---

 The Perceptron is the simplest type of artificial neural network.
 It is a model of a single neuron that can